 Find an ATAS accredited travel agent today for Sydney flights.
 Or if you’re after more ideas for your time in New South Wales, check out our other blog articles.
 See what else there is to do in the great city of Sydney, or its neighbouring states.

-Renowned for its fantastic wines and delicious food, tourists and locals all agree - there’s something special about the Barossa.
-It is guaranteed to be one of the best holidays you’ve ever taken (and that’s not just the wine talking)!
+Renowned for its fantastic wines and delicious food, tourists and locals all agree – there’s something special about the Barossa Valley in South Australia.
+It is guaranteed to be one of the best holidays you’ve ever taken (and that’s not just the wine talking).
 The locals are known for their warm hospitality and their passion for fine food and wine.
 And with celebrations and festivals all year long, it truly makes it a unique place.

-Pencil in the Barossa Vintage Festival, April 19-23 in 2017.
+Pencil in the Barossa Vintage Festival, held over April 24-28 in 2019.
 This biannual event started in 1947, where locals celebrate the end of vintage, and visitors pour in to enjoy events showcasing the region’s wine, food, art and culture.
 Whether bespoke cosy tastings or multi-town gatherings, there’s over 100 options to select from, in over 5 days.
 And it’s all located just over an hour from Adelaide’s CBD, in Tanunda.

 So, as quoted by Shakespeare, come and crush a cup of wine!
 As only the truly best pastimes are still as popular to this day.
 Prepare for this intoxicating getaway now.